Measuring the Internet during Covid-19 to Evaluate Work-from-Home: Validating Design Choices

 \subsection{Where are Change-Sensitive Blocks?}

 Prior analysis of diurnal blocks has shown their frequency varies by country~\cite{Quan14c}.
 Countries have different amounts of IPv4 address space, and they also adopt different telecommunications and cultural policies about keeping devices ``always-on''.
-Change sensitive blocks occur when devices are directly attached to the public Internet, so we do not see change-sensitive blocks in ISPs where devices use private address space behind an always-on router on the public IPv4 Internet.
+Change-sensitive blocks occur when devices are directly attached to the public Internet, so we do not see change-sensitive blocks in ISPs where devices use private address space behind an always-on router on the public IPv4 Internet. \reviewfix{} IP address assignment and use have been a topic of considerable study~\cite{Xie07a,Cai10a,Quan14c,Moura15a,Padmanabhan16a,Richter16b,Richter16c,Padmanabhan20a}, Fully exploring the relationship between policy and change-sensitive blocks is future work, but we next summarize what we see.

-\autoref{fig:block_coverage} shows all change-sensitive blocks we see in the 2020m1-egjnw dataset.
-We geolocate all change-sensitive blocks (with Maxmind GeoCities Light) and count blocks in each 2x2\,degree latitude/longitude grid, showing the number of blocks as the area of a red circle in each grid cell.
+\autoref{fig:block_coverage} shows the locations of all change-sensitive blocks we see in the 2020m1-\SitesList dataset.
+This graph counts blocks in each $2\times 2^{\circ}$ latitude/longitude grid, showing the number of blocks as the area of a red circle in each grid cell.

 We see that the best coverage is in East Asia (China, Korea, and Japan), with moderate coverage in Brazil and North Africa, and sparse coverage in the United States, Europe, and India.
-Coverage reflects the intersection of where IPv4 addresses are allocated and where users of those IP addresses turn off devices at night.
-Relative sparse results from the U.S.~and Europe reflect widespread use of always-on home routers.
-Although these occupy a large number of public IPv4 addresses, their 24x7 operation means they are not diurnal and so do not show when they are actually in use.
-Users may be turning off devices at home, however, those devices are mostly hidden behind these always-on routers with Network Address Translation.
-Instead, diurnal blocks in the U.S.~and Europe often indicate universities or other organizations where users occupy public IP addresses during the work week.
+Coverage reflects the intersection of where IPv4 addresses are allocated and where users of those addresses turn off devices at night.
+Sparse results from the U.S.~and Europe reflect widespread use of always-on home routers.
+(Although such routers use many public IPv4 addresses, their 24x7 operation means they are not diurnal and so do not show when they are actually in use.)
+If these users turn off their devices at night, that change is hidden behind those routers and NAT\@.
+The diurnal blocks in the U.S.~and Europe that we see often correspond to universities where users occupy public IP addresses during the work-week (like \autoref{fig:isi_lab_example}).
+Heavier presence in Asia is likely to reflect local ISP policies, with most users using dynamically assigned, public IPs. \reviewfix{} \reviewfix{} Future work could further explore correlations of change-sensitivity with network types.